mbeddr/mps-platform-docs/src/doc/docs/gotchas/general/index.md

     Try invalidating the cache and restarting MPS.
 Search the [forum](https://mps-support.jetbrains.com/hc/en-us/community/topics) and [issue tracker](https://youtrack.jetbrains.com/issues/MPS).
     Ask a question on [Slack](http://slack-mps.jetbrains.com).

-!!! warning "I changed something in a model, in a settings page and nothing changed"
+!!! warning "I changed something in a settings page and nothing changed."

     There might be a bug related to caching.
-Reopening a dialog or invalidating the cache or restarting the project might help.
+Reopening the dialog or invalidating the cache or restarting the project might help.

 !!! question "Are there any recommended MPS settings that should be changed?"

-    The Maximum Heap Size in Help->Change Memory settings should be changed to a higher values such as 8 GB when using many languages or plugins.
+    The Maximum Heap Size in Help->Change Memory setting should be changed to a higher values such as 8 GB when using many languages or plugins.

 !!! warning "I am running low on memory or MPS is running slowly.
 What can I do without restarting MPS?"